Police: Brutal slaying near mosque stemmed from road rage

 Martinez Torres, who is charged with murder, was arraigned Monday and denied bail pending a July 19 court appearance.
 A judge appointed him a public defender, whose office declined comment.
 Immigration authorities put a detainer on him, saying he’s a citizen of El Salvador and there’s probable cause to believe he lacks permission to be in the U.S.

-Chaudry says the girl’s death has prompted her to forbid her 20-year-old daughter from going out in the middle of the night without a parent.

-“I know I said that out of fear, and just feeling helpless. … But the truth is, Nabra could’ve been attacked at any time of the day,” Chaudry said.

-Associated Press writers Alanna Durkin Richer and Sarah Rankin contributed to this report from Richmond, Virginia.
+Durkin Richer and Rankin reported from Richmond, Virginia; Associated Press reporter Matt Barakat contributed from Fairfax, Virginia.